markhorn-dev/astro-nano/src/content/blog/opensource-and-innersource/index.md

 - **Target Audience**: Open source is open to the public, while innersource is limited to an organization's internal teams.
 - **Licensing**: Open source projects typically use permissive licenses (e.g. MIT, Apache), allowing for broad use and modification.
 Innersource projects may have stricter licensing terms to protect intellectual property.
 - **Shared Principles**: Both models promote collaboration, transparency, and meritocracy, valuing contributions based on merit rather than hierarchy.

-Deciding between open source and inner source depends on various factors, including project goals, intellectual property concerns, and company culture.
-Open source is ideal for projects that benefit from a large community of contributors, while inner source is better suited for proprietary projects or those requiring stricter control.
+Deciding between open source and innersource depends on various factors, including project goals, intellectual property concerns, and company culture.
+Open source is ideal for projects that benefit from a large community of contributors, while innersource is better suited for proprietary projects or those requiring stricter control.

 ## Choosing the Right Approach
 Open source and innersource are powerful collaborative models that are driving innovation and shaping the future of software development.
 Whether you're contributing to a global open source project or advocating for innersource within your organization, embracing collaboration is key to unlocking the full potential of software development.